 You can connect an external (VGA) monitor or projector to your computer's external display port.

-Use the Fn + F5 hot key combination to toggle between the computer's LCD panel and the external display device.
-See "Hot keys" on page 19 for more information.
+Use the Fn + F5 key combinatiom to toggle the display setting between the computer's LCD panel and an external display device.
+See "Function keys" on page 19 for more information.